Ensure that all SIG/WG leads, chairs, and any other necessary trusted owners

 Recommended hardware to have

-is one of those things that can immediately change the quality of your call.
+Sound is one of those things that can immediately change the quality of

-If you plan on being here for the long haul, something like a Blue Yeti will
+your call.
+If you plan on being here for the long haul, something like a

 A Video Camera - A bad image can be worked around if the audio is good.

-Certain models have noise cancelling dual-microphones, which are a great
+Certain models have noise canceling dual-microphones, which are a great

-backup for a dedicated microphone or if you are travelling.
+backup for a dedicated microphone or if you are traveling.

-A decent set of headphones - Personal preference, these cut down on the
+A decent set of headphones - These cut down on the audio feedback when

 What about an integrated headset and microphone?
 This totally depends on the